MurdockTHS/Builders-App/README.md

 ## <div align="center">Use Case Diagram</div>
 ![first](https://github.com/MurdockTHS/Builders-App/blob/master/FirstDraftUMP.PNG)

-## <div align="center">Requirements</div>
+# <div align="center">Requirements</div>

-* Must be simple
-* Easy to use and Navigate
-* Users should be able to interact with each other
+* 1.0\.
+System shall request users to log in to enter the website.
+   * 1.1.0\.
+System shall verify users input for Username and Password.
+    * 1.1.1\.
+System shall display error message if the Username and Password does not match the database.
+    * 1.1.2\.
+System shall allow user to reset their password through their email if they have forgotten.

+* 2.0\.
+User shall be able to swipe through the featured roasted coffee beans on the featured page.
+   * 2.1.0\.
+User shall be able to scroll through all featured coffee beans from the last year.
-* Users must be able to upload their pictures
+   * 2.1.0\.
+User shall be able to select the featured roast from the featured page and add it to their cart.

-* Security
-* Logging
-* Users should be able to mail any report to management.
+* 3.0\.
+User shall be able to select the links to the parts that are on the post.

-* Storage
-* Coherent
-* Coordination with clients to prioritize requirements and remove and ambiguity
+* 4.0\.
+User shall be able to follow other users.
+   * 4.1.0\.
+User shall be able to follow communities.
+   * 4.2.0\.
+User shall be able to leave the application and upon relogging in their cart will still be the same as when they left the application.

 ## <div align="center">Requirements Table</div>